Joycemukolwe/kevin-cookies-sales-dashboard/README.md

 **🚀 Use Case**

 This project demonstrates how Excel dashboards can be used by business teams to track performance, monitor trends, and support operational and strategic decisions.dashboard/kevin_cookies_dashboard.xlsx – Interactive Excel dashboard

-images/dashboard_preview.png – Dashboard screenshot
-trates how Excel dashboards can be used by business teams to track performance, monitor trends, and support operational and strategic decisions.